stappersg/vBook/src/tuto/1/greylist.md

 };
 ```

-The `query` function from the `db:mysql` service can be used to query a mysql database.
-String interpolation can be used to insert variables into the query.
+The `query` function from the `db:mysql` service is used to query a mysql database.
+Variables are passed to the query using string interpolation.

 > ⚠️ String interpolation can lead to SQL injection if not used properly.
 Make sure to sanitize your inputs, set only required privileges to the mysql user, and check what kind of data you are injecting.